The Group aims to create a long-term economic advantage for homeowners, shareholders, and stakeholders through property development and investment.

 The Group acknowledges that our workforce plays a critical role in driving our business growth and achieving our objectives.
 Thus, we prioritise providing a secure and safe work environment, competitive compensation packages, continuous learning and development opportunities, and promoting work-life balance.
 We regularly evaluate employee benefits to ensure they remain relevant and competitive in attracting top talent.

 We acknowledge the importance of practising good governance as part of our core principles to safeguard our shareholders’ interests and ensure the Group’s success.
-We strive to uphold compliance with the relevant environmental, socioeconomic and authority norms and regulations through systematic, robust, and transparent governance procedures.
+We strive to uphold compliance with the relevant environmental, socio-economic, and authority norms and regulations through systematic, robust, and transparent governance procedures.

-We ensure that we meet all the necessary authority requirements in accordance with the Group’s standard operating procedures (“SOP”).
+We ensure that we meet all the necessary authority requirements in accordance with the Group’s Standard Operating Procedures (“SOP”).
 We strive to uphold our commitment to ethical and responsible business practices while safeguarding the interests of our stakeholders and being transparent.
+We aim to maintain zero known incidences of corruption in the Group every year.

 The Report is prepared in accordance with the Global Reporting Initiative (“GRI”) Standards 2021.
 We based our sustainability report on the GRI standards as it is a globally recognised sustainability reporting standard that allows for uniform and comparable data reporting that meets the needs of stakeholders.
-Our climate disclosures are aligned with the Task Force on Climate-related Financial Disclosures (“TCFD”).
+Our climate disclosures are aligned with the Task Force on Climate-related Financial Disclosures (“TCFD”) recommendations.